jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 }
 ```

 In short, what used to be `RecordType` is now directly distributed over a subset `K` of keys in `TypeMap`.
-The default value of the type parameter is not strictly necessary, but it comes in handy when we require the entire union.
+The default value of the type parameter is not strictly necessary, but it comes in handy when the whole union is needed.

 ### Partial code deobfuscation